Written By: Tiffany Smith, M.Ed, LMHC (she/her)

 3. Evidence-Based Treatment Approaches

-Look for a facility that uses evidence-based practices, such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Exposure Response Therapy (ERP), and/or Family-Based Therapy (FBT).
-These are some approaches that research has shown to be effective in treating eating disorders.
+Look for a facility that uses evidence-based practices, establishes markers of client progress, and has published peer-reviewed treatment outcomes to back up these practices.
 As eating disorders rarely travel alone, it’s also important to look for a program that utilizes a trans-diagnostic approach, meaning the treatment can address co-occurring issues or multiple diagnoses, rather than just the eating disorder symptoms.
 Creative Arts Therapy, such as art therapy, psychodrama, and movement therapy can also be supportive and helpful interventions in a residential treatment program.
 For those who may have difficulty expressing themselves through words —whether it’s difficulty verbalizing emotions or fear around sharing your story – the process of creating art, moving the body, and enacting scenes from the past can make it possible to gain insights and express feelings in a different way.

 4. Nutritional Counseling & Meal Support